 Because face-to-face, in-person contact is most effective, SMPs nationwide recruit and teach nearly 5,000 volunteers every year to help in this effort.
 Most SMP volunteers are both retired and have Medicare, and are thus well-positioned to assist their peers.
 Become a volunteer!

 SMP reaches out to Medicare beneficiaries in their communities by hosting group presentations, exhibiting at community events, answering calls to the SMP helplines, and providing one-on-one counseling.
 They teach Medicare beneficiaries how to protect their personal identity, identify and report errors on their health care bills, and identify deceptive or fraudulent health care practices.

 California Health Advocates runs California’s SMP, by training and working closely with Health Insurance Counseling & Advocacy Program (HICAP) volunteer counselors.
 Find the SMP in your state.

 SMPs are funded by the Administration for Community Living.
-SMP activities support AoA’s goals of promoting increased choice and greater independence among older adults.
+SMP activities support ACL’s goals of promoting increased choice and greater independence among older adults and people with disabilities.